Open letter to evangelical churches

 A major practical help in discipleship, and particularly in the area of sexual relationships, is same-sex accountability partnerships.6

-The Bible's teaching on self-control and what we allow to fill our minds and hearts is central to how we understand the matter.7 Pornography should be rigorously avoided.
-We wonder whether the reported widespread recourse to pornography by evangelical Christians is (if true) sometimes a reaction to negative church teaching and culture regarding sexuality.
+The Bible's teaching on self-control and what we allow to fill our minds and hearts is central to how we understand these matters.7 Pornography should be rigorously avoided.

 We suggest that pastorally the church needs to avoid taking an unduly strong stand on any aspects of Christian behaviour that are not hugely significant, and pushing standards that do not allow for the full spectrum of young people, from the inert to the passionate high-hormone types.
 Church teaching which stigmatizes masturbation is likely to be profoundly unhelpful in encouraging a wholesome understanding of sexuality.

-Making a big deal of masturbation, along with the other secondary matters mentioned, may mean that the church is self-selecting for wimps, or simply low-testosterone types - a rather serious form of self-abuse at the corporate level.
+Making a big deal of masturbation, along with the other secondary matters mentioned, may mean that the church is self-selecting for wimps, or simply low-testosterone types - a rather serious form of self-abuse at the corporate level, and arguably enough of a problem already.

 Conclusion